-The term “Personal data” refers to any data which relates to a living individual who can be identified from the data, or, from the data and other information which London Vision Clinic may possess.
+The term “Personal data” refers to any data which relates to a living individual who can be identified from the data, or, from the data and other information which Stanga Ltd may possess.

-This policy describes the types of personal data collected when you use our Sites and communicate with London Vision Clinic by phone, and how your personal data is used, shared and protected.
+This policy describes the types of personal data collected when you use our Sites and communicate with Stanga Ltd by phone, and how your personal data is used, shared, and protected.
 It also explains the choices you have relating to your personal data and how you can contact us.

 WHO is responsible for the processing of your personal data?

 The entity responsible for the processing of your personal data is Stanga Ltd, Macclesfield, Cheshire, SK10 4SE.
 We are registered with the Information Commissioner’s Office, our registration number isZ1634082, and this is renewed every year in February as an ongoing policy.

 WHAT personal data do we collect and WHEN

 We ask you for certain personal data to provide you with the services you request.
 For example, when you request to receive communications, book an appointment, or interact with our Sites.
 We will never share your personal data with a 3rd party without your explicit permission to provide you with access to that service unless we are required to do so by law.
 We may also collect special category data.